 - Why is PriPost asking me for the UBO data now, even though I have been a customer for a long time?

 PriPost has not yet registered the Ultimate Beneficial Owners (UBO) of all (old) customers.
 This means that it cannot be determined whether these customers appear on a sanction list.
 This is in violation of the Sanctions Act.
 When accepting new customers, we immediately request the required information.
 For existing customers, for whom we have not asked these acceptance questions in the past, we still need to determine and screen the UBO data against the Sanction Lists.
 Our supervisory authorities are currently monitoring stricter compliance with the Sanctions Act.

 - Are there consequences if I do not provide a UBO statement?

-- I have several Postboxes.
-Is one UBO statement enough?
+- I have several Postboxes Is one UBO statement sufficient?

 Each UBO statement is made for one company.
 In case you have several companies, a UBO statement will have to be drawn up for each company, regardless of the number of Postboxes.
 If you have several Postboxes for one company, then you only have to upload one UBO statement.

 - My company is not based in the Netherlands